 When taken as directed, Prostacor is safe and poses no short-term or long-term health risks.
 When taken as directed, Prostacor is not addictive or habit-forming.
 If you wish to stop taking Prostacor after taking the supplement daily for more than one month, we recommend that you gradually taper down your dose over 7-21 days.
 Although abrupt discontinuation is not unsafe, discontinuing gradually may reduce the likelihood of a recurrence of symptoms.

 There are no reported harmful side effects associated with Prostacor.
 Most people that take Prostacor experience no side effects.
-If in the rare cases side effects do occur, they tend to be mild and often disappear.
+If in the rare case side effects do occur, they tend to be mild and often disappear.
 Possible side effects include (as disclosed on WebMD's safety pages for each herb included in the Prostacor formula: (1) Saw Palmetto, (2) Phytosterol Complex, (3) Stinging Nettles, (4) Pumpkin Seed, and (5) Lycopene:

 Pregnant and nursing women should not take Prostacor (or any natural supplement) without the approval of a physician.